 Brands from Down Under are turning to Re-Sellers

-In 2016 only 58 Australian brands had flagship stores on China’s biggest e-marketplaces, with an additional 85 Australian brands sold through authorised Chinese online resellers on Alibaba-owned shopping platforms Tmall and Tmall Global.
+In 2016 only 58 Australian brands had flagship stores on China’s biggest e-marketplaces, with an additional 85 Australian brands sold through authorized Chinese online resellers on Alibaba-owned shopping platforms Tmall and Tmall Global.

-Expensive retail prices, high set up costs and low trust with individual stores in China also encourage Chinese online shoppers to approach Australian Re-Sellers directly.
+Expensive retail prices, high set-up costs, and low trust in individual stores in China also encourage Chinese online shoppers to approach Australian Re-Sellers directly.

 Despite this powerful infrastructure turning to Re-Sellers for sales results is not necessarily enough, why?
-Because despite personal recommendations the Chinese BUY BRANDS, they are often searching for known brands with a reputation, Daigous also therefore looking for well established brands.
+Because despite personal recommendations the Chinese BUY BRANDS, they are often searching for known brands with a reputation, Daigous is also, therefore, looking for well-established brands.

 The Danger of Daigous